IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 # Build a weather engine!

-Before starting with the free-style session, let's build, based on all you learned, a more reasonable and useful demo.
+Now, let's build, based on all you learned, a more reasonable and useful demo.

 The demo creates a bot for *Slack* that can help notify users about weather forecasts.
 Users can ask the bot for a forecast for a specific location by sending a chat message.
 The bot can also be configured to send the forecast for a location at regular intervals, e.g. every day at 8am.

-The bot needs to perform a few functions, e.g. convert addresses to locations, retrieve weather forecasts for locations and integrate with Slack.
+The bot needs to perform a few functions, e.g. convert addresses to locations, retrieve weather forecasts for locations and integrate with *Slack*.
 Rather than implementing the bot as a monolithic application, containing the logic for all of these features, we want to go and deploy it as separate services.

 Later, we'll look at using sequences to bind them together to create our bot without writing any code.